North America Set to Invest $12 Trillion in Renewable Energy and Grids by 2050, Says DNV Report

 Credit: EDF Renewables North America

-is poised to embark on a monumental transformation in its energy landscape, with a cumulative investment of $12 trillion earmarked for generation and grid infrastructure by the year 2050, as revealed by a recent report from Norwegian-headquartered consultancy firm DNV.
+is poised to embark on a monumental transformation in its energy landscape, with a cumulative investment of $12 trillion earmarked for renewable energy generation and grid by the year 2050, as revealed by a recent report from Norwegian-headquartered consultancy firm .

-The report, titled “Energy Transition North America 2023,” underscores that the (IRA) and Canada's Federal Budget have triggered a significant reassessment of the ' energy sector by both investors and energy forecasters.
+The report, titled “Energy Transition North America 2023,” underscores that the Inflation Reduction Act (IRA) and 's Federal Budget have triggered a significant reassessment of the ' energy sector by both investors and energy forecasters.
 This shift in perspective is laying the foundation for long-term capital expenditure (CAPEX) commitments in renewable energy and grid development.
 Of the $12 trillion budgeted, an estimated $7 trillion is allocated for clean energy generation, while $5 trillion is designated for grids and operational expenditure.

 See also: Global Investment of $2.7 Trillion Annually Needed for Net-Zero Emissions by 2050